schottsfired/cjp-demo-environment/README.md

 activate it

-manage jenkins > configure system and set Jenkins URL to http://cjp.local/cjoc
+manage jenkins > configure system and set Jenkins URL to http://cjp.local/cjoc (or just _save_ the config if it's already correct)

 add a client master item (cje-prod) with URL http://cjp.local/cje-prod